Don Camillo and Peppone: Characterisation

-Many stories are satirical and take on the real-world political divide between the Italian Roman Catholic Church and the Italian Communist Party, as well as broader political issues.
+Many stories are satirical and take on the real-world political divide between the Italian Catholic Church and the Italian Communist Party, as well as broader political issues.
 Others are tragedies about schism, politically motivated murder, and personal vendettas in a small town where everyone knows everyone else, but not everyone necessarily likes everyone else very much.

 Political forces other than the Communists and the Catholics have only a marginal presence.
-In one episode the local Communists are incensed at the announcement that the small Italian Liberal Party has scheduled an election rally in their town, and mobilize in force to break it up—only to discover virtually no local Liberals have turned up; the Liberal speaker, a middle-aged professor, speaks to a predominantly Communist audience and wins its grudging respect by his courage and determination.
+In one episode, the local Communists are incensed at the announcement that the small Italian Liberal Party has scheduled an election rally in their town, and mobilize in force to break it up—only to discover virtually no local Liberals have turned up; the Liberal speaker, a middle-aged professor, speaks to a predominantly Communist audience and wins its grudging respect by his courage and determination.

 In one story, Don Camillo visits the Soviet Union, pretending to be a comrade.
-In another, the arrival of pop culture and motorcycles propels Don Camillo into fighting "decadence", a struggle in which he finds he has his hands full, especially when Christ mainly smiles benevolently on the young rascals.
+In another, the arrival of popular culture and motorcycles propels Don Camillo into fighting "decadence", a struggle in which he finds he has his hands full, especially when Christ mainly smiles benevolently on the young rascals.
 In this later collection, Peppone is the owner of several profitable dealerships, riding the "Boom" years of the 1960s in Italy.
 He is no longer quite the committed Communist he once was, but he still does not get on with Don Camillo – at least not in public.
 Don Camillo has his own problems: the Second Vatican Council has brought changes in the Church, and a new assistant priest, who comes to be called Don Chichì, has been foisted upon him to see that Don Camillo moves with the times.
 Don Camillo, of course, has other ideas.

 Despite their bickering, the goodness and generosity of each character can be seen during hard times.
 They always understand and respect each other when one is in danger, when a flood devastates the town, when death takes a loved one, and in many other situations in which the two "political enemies" show their mutual respect for one another and fight side by side for the same ideals (even if they are each conditioned by their individual public roles in society).

 Guareschi created a second series of novels about a similar character, Don Candido, Archbishop of Trebilie (or Trebiglie, literally "three marble balls" or "three billiard balls").
 The name of this fictional town is a play on words of Trepalle (literally "three balls"), a real town (near Livigno) whose priest was an acquaintance of Guareschi's.